Will Thameslink and Elizabeth Line be affected by planned Tube strikes?

-Thameslink strike: Is it involved in the London Underground Tube strike in September - is Elizabeth Line affected
+Tube strike September 2025: Is Thameslink involved in upcoming London Underground Tube strike - is Elizabeth Line affected

 From Sunday 7 to Thursday 11 September 2025, Tube services will be severely disrupted, with little to no service expected.
 Any services that do run between Monday 8 and Friday 12 September will start later than usual with no service before 08:00